New York City bid for the 2012 Summer Olympics: Flushing Meadows Natatorium

+MetLife Stadium

+After the West Side Stadium proposal was rejected, the NFL's New York Jets entered into a 50/50 partnership with the New York Giants to build a new stadium in East Rutherford, New Jersey to replace Giants Stadium.
+The New Meadowlands Stadium (now MetLife Stadium) opened in 2010 and hosted Super Bowl XLVIII in 2014.
+It will host eight matches during the 2026 FIFA World Cup including the final.

 Barclays Center

 The opening of the Barclays Center (which was the proposed venue for gymnastics) ushered in the return of professional sports franchises to Brooklyn for the first time since the Brooklyn Dodgers left in 1957.
-The Barclays Center is the home of the NBA's Brooklyn Nets and used to be a part-time home of the NHL's New York Islanders.
+The Barclays Center is the home of the NBA's Brooklyn Nets and the WNBA's New York Liberty and used to be a part-time home of the NHL's New York Islanders.

 Hudson Yards

 Despite the failure to approve the West Side Stadium, the site of the West Side Rail Yards still saw development.
 The Hudson Yards Redevelopment Project saw the construction of multiple buildings and mixed-use developments which has led to the creation of a new neighborhood.
 The new buildings feature office space and residential space.
 A shopping mall has also been opened.

 Renovations were made to the Javits Center (which would have hosted multiple Olympic events) and the 7 Train was extended to its current terminal at 34th Street.
 The High Line originates at the Hudson Yards and is an elevated urban park built on former train tracks.

+Wynn Resorts had proposed to build an 80 story resort and casino with 1,750 rooms at the Hudson Yards.
+It would have been constructed on the site of where the West Side Stadium would have been built, but Wynn withdrew their proposal in May 2025.